Colombian president calls for calm as farm protests reach Bogota

 SECOND WAVE

-The already gruelling life of farming families has become harder in recent years since income from harvests has failed to cover costs of fertilizers and transportation.
+The already grueling life of farming families has become harder in recent years since income from harvests has failed to cover costs of fertilizers and transportation.

 Potato, corn and milk producers complain that free trade agreements with Europe and the United States have made it almost impossible to compete with cheaper imports.
 Droughts followed by unusually heavy rains have also made farming conditions difficult over the past several years.